 In biology algae and bryophytes sometimes share common features and few of the characteristics distinguish them.
 The chloroplast pigments present in bryophytes are similar to that of the green algae.
 The food material stored in both of them is starch.
 The main feature which differentiates them is the higher level of organizations and the organs present in the bryophytes.

-3. How do the reproductive strategies of algae and bryophytes compare?
+7. How do algae and bryophytes reproduce?